-I started dancing salsa back when I was living in London, and after a long hiatus took it up again last year and was incredibly lucky to stumble into a group of real enthusiasts, led by a pair of dedicated teachers who go to clubs with their students every week.
-The clubs are all great, but El Son is my recommendation for rookie dancers as it’s small, central and not intimidating.
+I started dancing salsa back when I was living in London, and after a long hiatus took it up again last year and was lucky to meet a group of real enthusiasts, led by a pair of dedicated teachers who go to clubs with their students every week.
+The clubs are all great, but El Son in central Madrid is my recommendation for rookie dancers as it’s small, central and not intimidating.

 If you already dance, you’ll know that to get the most from a salsa club, you need at least a few moves.
 El Son offers beginners’ classes at the start of the night, so if you want to see what all the fuss is about, check out a few of these from 22:30 – 00:00 Monday to Thursday.
 If you know what you’re doing though, come late – things in Madrid salsa clubs don’t really kick off much before midnight.